 After a day of hiking, make the steep trek back to the rim of the amphitheater and walk to see the canyon from different angles.

 As the sky changes and the sun’s rays shine light over the hoodoos from all directions, the colors change from deep orange to light orange and even pink.

 You might even feel like a pawn among many on the world’s largest chessboard!

 On a clear day, the sunset will be just as brilliant as the sunrise.
 Don’t these hoodoos look like Temples you’d see in the far east?
 Or perhaps they’re remnants of a lost mythical city?

 Either way, Bryce Canyon National Park will dazzle you with its other-worldly landscape and transport you onto the pages of a fictional tale where the characters are called hoodoos and magic really does exist.

-Plan your Utah National Park trip with my 1-week Utah itinerary.
+Are you ready to plan your Utah National Parks road trip with my 1-week Utah itinerary?